|HPS 0410||Einstein for Everyone|

 Proceeding in this way, the conformal diagram enables us to recover lots of information about the fully extended black hole.
 Is it possible for beings from region I and III to meet somewhere?
 Yes, in region II.
 If a traveler falls from a planet into the black hole, how much of the planet's worldline will be visible through light signals to the traveler in the brief moments that remain before the traveler meets the future singularity?
 Depending on how the traveler falls, an arbitrarily large amount will be visible.

 The diagrams shown above are limited in one aspect.
-A three dimensional space has two of its dimensions suppressed.
+The three dimensional ordinary space has two of its dimensions suppressed.
 The space appears merely as a single line, a one dimensional space, marked below as a "spatial hypersurface."

-If we restore the two missing dimensions, each point on the hypersurface is really a two dimensional sphere of space enclosing the black hole.
-As we proceed from one side to the other, the enclosing spheres get smaller and smaller.
+Imagine that we restore the two missing dimensions.
+Then each point on the hypersurface becomes the two dimensional surface of a sphere of ordinary space enclosing the black hole.
+As we proceed from one side to the other, the enclosing spheres get smaller and smaller in area.
 However, since the geometry is not Euclidean, the spheres do not lose area as fast as you'd expect when we move to spheres successively closer to the singularity.
 We already saw this effect in the Schwarzschild spacetime of massive bodies like the sun.
 In this case, however, the effect is stronger.
 The spheres reach a minimum size and then expand.

 |The effect can be seen in an embedding diagram in which we show only two of the three dimensions of the spheres.
 The spheres are now represented by circles.
 The circles become smaller as we proceed from region I to III.
 However once they reach a minimum size, they begin to expand.
 The diagram is very suggestive.
 It has been called an Einstein-Rosen bridge that connects the two worlds of regions I and III.
 In a sense it is bridge, but it is only one that travelers who can go faster than light can cross.||The figure below of the Einstein-Rosen bridge is an extension of the familar embedding diagram of the space around the sun, in which the space appears to be stretched like a rubber membrane.|